deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

             </p>

             Here are some points we need to see about the code shown in Listing 11-11:
-            * The <i>model binder</i> is able to validate the submitted data by reading its values using the <i>ModelState.IsValid</i> property.
+            * The *model binder* is able to validate the submitted data by reading its values using the *ModelState.IsValid* property.
 If the model binder validation is correct, all changes are saved to the repository, the Index action method is invoked and the user accesses the list of products.
-Otherwise, any problems with the data, <i>Edit</i> view is called again for the user make the corrections.
+Otherwise, any problems with the data, *Edit* view is called again for the user make the corrections.
-            * After changes saved to the repository, message is stored to the <i>TempData</i> feature.
-The <i>TempData</i> feature is a key/value dictionary similar to the Session data and <i>ViewBag</i> features.
+            * After changes saved to the repository, message is stored to the *TempData* feature.
+The *TempData* feature is a key/value dictionary similar to the Session data and *ViewBag* features.
 The most important difference from Session data is the TempData is deleted when the HTTP request ends.
             * Notice that it was the ActionResult type returned from Edit method, ViewResult type has been used so far.
 ViewResult (ViewResult is derived from ActionResult) is used to render a View.
-            * <i>RedirectToAction</i> is a method used to redirect to a different action method in the same controller or in a different controller.
-When this RedirectToaction is invoked, it returns the <i>HTTP response status code 302 found</i> to the browser, terminating the original request.
+            * *RedirectToAction* is a method used to redirect to a different action method in the same controller or in a different controller.
+When this RedirectToaction is invoked, it returns the *HTTP response status code 302 found* to the browser, terminating the original request.
 In the next step, the browser will make a GET response to the specified action method in the same controller or in a different controller. [[1]](https://www.c-sharpcorner.com/blogs/difference-between-return-view-return-redirect-return-redirecttoaction-and-redirecttoroute-in-mvc) [[2]](https://www.devmedia.com.br/asp-net-mvc-como-criar-redirecionamentos-para-urls-internas-e-externas/37807) [[3]](https://www.dotnettricks.com/learn/mvc/return-view-vs-return-redirecttoaction-vs-return-redirect-vs-return-redirecttoroute) [[4]](https://cursos.alura.com.br/forum/topico-quando-usar-return-view-e-return-redirecttoaction-40880) [[5]](https://stackoverflow.com/questions/2315048/whats-the-difference-in-asp-net-mvc-of-redirecttoroute-and-redirecttoaction) [[6]](https://en.wikipedia.org/wiki/HTTP_302)
             * AAAAAAAAAAAAAA
+                > I cannot use ViewBag in this situation because the user is being redirected.

+                > ViewBag passes data between the controller and view, and it cannot hold data for longer than the current HHTP request.

+                > I could have used the session data feature, but then the message would be persistent until I explicitly removed it, which I > would rather not have to do.

+                > So, the TempData feature is the perfect fit.

+                > The data is restricted to a single user's session (so that users do not see each other's TempData) and will persist long enough for me to read it.

+                > I will read data in the view rendered by the action method to wich I have redirected the user, which I define in the next section.

         2. *UNIT TEST: EDIT SUBMISSIONS*
             * SSSSSSSSS
             * SSSSSSS

     * DISPLAYING A CONFIRMATION MESSAGE
     * ADDING MODEL VALIDATION
     * ENABLING CLIENT-SIDE VALIDATION